speakingcode/whirlwind-web-development/README.md

 # Web Applications

-- The internet is barely 50 years old, and the web just 25.
+- The internet is less than 50 years old, and the web just 25.
 - Dominant designs are just emerging
 - Now laying the foundation for the future of computing and technology.